Kangal Shepherd Dog: History

 The Kangal is a traditional working breed of Central Anatolia.
 The name derives from that of the town and district of Kangal in Sivas Province, the easternmost province of the Central Anatolia Region.
-The Kangal has been used by shepherds for protection against wolves and other predators for centuries.
+It has been used by shepherds for protection against wolves and other predators for centuries.

-The Kangal was definitively accepted by the Fédération Cynologique Internationale in 1989; the most recent breed standard was published in 2018.
+It was definitively accepted by the Fédération Cynologique Internationale in 1989; the most recent breed standard was published in 2018.

 The Kennel Club of the United Kingdom recognised the Turkish Kangal Dog with effect from April 2013, and a provisional breed standard was published early in that year; owners of dogs registered as Anatolian Shepherd Dogs could apply for them to be re-registered under the new name.